dgodd/fuzzy_match/README.md

-# RCEE::FuzzyMatch
+# FuzzyMatch

-This gem is part of the Ruby C Extensions Explained project at https://github.com/flavorjones/ruby-c-extensions-explained
+This gem used the Ruby C Extensions Explained project at https://github.com/flavorjones/ruby-c-extensions-explained

 ## Summary